More about Thin Air

 The turning of the year's circle and the dramatic changes it brought for Jimmy Perez didn't mean the end of the story: Dead Water brought new beginnings - and the start of a new quartet based on the four elements: earth, water, fire and air.
-It picks up the story after Ann's initial quartet of Shetland novels, which ended with a shocking change in the life of detective Jimmy Perez.
-This is a time of change for the islands, too: they have done well from the oil boom, but what will the new era of renewable energy bring?
+It picks up the story after a shocking change in the life of detective Jimmy Perez; but this is a time of change for the islands, too.
+Shetland has done well from the oil boom, but what will the new era of renewable energy bring?
 Can Jimmy Perez make a new beginning in his own life?
 And can he find the murderer of journalist Jerry Markham?